ballerina-platform/module-ballerinax-mysql.driver/README.md

  ## Building the Source

-Execute the commands below to build from the source after installing Ballerina version 2201.0.0.
+Execute the command below to build from the source after installing Ballerina version 2201.0.0.
 ```shell script
   bal build
 ```